Civil-Service-Human-Resources/rustici-engine/README.md

 Once the Docker container has been built and run, Rustici Engine will be available on the port provided to it.
 For example, using the `docker-compose.yml` will map Rustici engine to port 3000.
 Rustici engine will then be available on the `/RusticiEngine` endpoint.
 This can be tested by going to `/RusticiEngine/defaultui/admin` in the browser.

+### Uploading courses

+This repository makes use of an Azurite Docker image to simulate a blob storage container locally.
+Unzipped SCORM files should be uploaded to this container before being uploaded to Rustici (via manifest import).
+The easiest way to do this is by using Azure Storage Explorer (https://azure.microsoft.com/en-us/products/storage/storage-explorer/); connect to the container locally and simply drag and drop the SCORM file into the `devstoreaccount1` account, under the `test` blob.

 ## Debugging

 Tomcat logs can be found in `/usr/local/tomcat/logs`.

-Rustici logs can be analysed using the `cat /usr/local/tomcat/logs/rusticiengine.log` command inside the container.
+Rustici logs can be found using the `cat /usr/local/tomcat/logs/rusticiengine.log` command inside the container.

-Rustici settings can be analysed using the `cat /usr/local/tomcat/lib/RusticiEngineSettings.properties` command inside the container.
+Rustici settings can be found using the `cat /usr/local/tomcat/lib/RusticiEngineSettings.properties` command inside the container.